-Local Code of Corporate Governance Requirements Sub- principle Review of Effectiveness During 2022/23 Pension Fund Committee.
-Implementing good practices in reporting The Pension Fund Statement of Accounts 2021/22 were reported to and approved by full Council on 23rd November 2022 and the outcome of the external audit, undertaken by Audit Wales, was an unqualified audit opinion (i.e. a clean audit opinion).
-An update was reported to the Pension Fund Committee on 13th December 2022.
-A Work Programme for the 2022/23 financial year was presented to and agreed at the 12th July 2022 Pension Fund Committee and a review of reports presented during the year demonstrated delivery of the work programme.
+Pension Fund Committee.
+Implementing good practices in reporting The Pension Fund Statement of Accounts 2022/23 were reported to and approved by full Council on 29th November 2023 and the outcome of the external audit, undertaken by Audit Wales, was an unqualified audit opinion (i.e. a clean audit opinion).
+An update was reported to the Pension Fund Committee on 12th December 2023.
+A Work Programme for the 2023/24 financial year was presented to and agreed at the 18th July 2023 Pension Fund Committee and a review of reports presented during the year demonstrated delivery of the work programme.
 Annual Governance Statement.
-Assurance and effective accountability A progress update on the 2021/22 Annual Governance Statement recommendations was reported to the 7th December 2022 Governance and Audit Committee meeting.
-A year-end position statement is set out at Appendix A and demonstrates that all recommendations, and associated arrangements, have been implemented.
+Assurance and effective accountability A progress update on the 2022/23 AGS recommendations was reported to the Governance and Audit Committee meeting.
+A year-end position statement is set out at Appendix A and demonstrates that all recommendations, have been completed and / or sufficiently progressed.
+Proposal for Improvement The Council's Local Code of Corporate Governance does not take into account the Well-being of Future Generations Act or the Local Government and Elections (Wales) Act 2021 and therefore required review and updating.
 Internal Audit external assessment and Charter.
-Assurance and effective accountability As set out in 'Supporting Principle F', the Governance and Audit Committee reviewed and challenged a range of topic areas during the year, and delivered its workplan and responsibilities in line with its Terms of Reference.
-The outcome of the self-assessment demonstrates sound arrangements in place in respect of the Council's Governance and Audit Committee, noting a small number of proposals to strengthen existing arrangements.
+Assurance and effective accountability As set out in 'Supporting Principle F'.